set-soft/sd_webui_rx5500/README.md

 #### ROCm

 [ROCm](https://en.wikipedia.org/wiki/ROCm#ROCk_-_Kernel_driver) is the infrastructure created by AMD to use their GPUs for computation.
-Thi includes the [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) (ML), which is what we want to do here.
+This includes the [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) (ML), which is what we want to do here.

 This component is huge for many reasons, among them: